franckverrot/holycorn/README.md

 It is based on top of mruby, that provides sandboxing capabilities the regular Ruby VM "MRI/CRuby" does not provide.

+## Built-in Wrappers

+Holycorn embeds its own gems at compile-time, as this is the way to work with gems with mruby.

+All the following wrappers are currently linked against Holycorn:

+  * `Redis`, using the `mruby-redis` gem

 ## INSTALLATION

 ### Prerequisites